moritzfelipe/aura/contracts/valeu-post/README.md

 ## Foundry Tests & Scripts

-- Run `forge test --match-contract AuraPostTest` for focused checks on publish flows, sequential IDs, and hash integrity.
+- Run `forge test --match-contract ValeuPostTest` for focused checks on publish flows, sequential IDs, and hash integrity.
 - `foundry.toml` is configured to consume `node_modules/@openzeppelin/contracts`; install `forge-std` once with `forge install foundry-rs/forge-std`.
-- `DeployAuraPost.s.sol` broadcasts a new contract; supply `PRIVATE_KEY` and `VALEU_POST_SAMPLE_*` env vars to mint a demo post immediately after deployment.
+- `DeployValeuPost.s.sol` broadcasts a new contract; supply `PRIVATE_KEY` and `VALEU_POST_SAMPLE_*` env vars to mint a demo post immediately after deployment.
-- Use `SeedLocalPosts.s.sol` to mint additional posts into an existing deployment when exercising the curator UI against Anvil or Sepolia.
+- Use `SeedValeuPosts.s.sol` to mint additional posts into an existing deployment when exercising the curator UI against Anvil or Sepolia.